K3dA2/Diffusion-Model/README.md

 Install the required dependencies.
 Ensure that you have Python and the necessary libraries installed:

 ## Inference Results
-Here are some of my favorite results from the current base model :) (Remeber its still training)
+Here are some of my favorite results from the old base model :) (Remeber its still training)

 ![Epoch 4](https://github.com/K3dA2/Diffusion-Model/assets/112480809/ac2894b2-4131-4e84-adc2-8eb34946be1f)
 ![Epoch 5](https://github.com/K3dA2/Diffusion-Model/assets/112480809/4c4b3687-90ed-49d6-844c-8d51de601b1d)